-This page will give you the basic facts you need to know about TV Coverage in the USA and Canada in 2014 and is largely unchanged from late 2013.
-(Information will be updated as necessary throughout the 2014 season.)
+This page will give you the basic facts you need to know about TV Coverage in the USA, Canada, and Mexico in 2015 and is expected to be largely unchanged from late 2014.
+Information will be updated as necessary throughout the 2015 season.
 For the latest schedules see the TV schedules page.
-Nationwide coverage of Aussie rules in 2014 for North American fans is as follows:
+Nationwide coverage of Aussie rules in 2015 for North American fans is as follows:

 Fox Soccer Plus (nationally in USA - for Canada see below).
-Primary coverage in 2014 is on Fox Soccer Plus (FSP).
-FSP is the subscription counterpart to Fox Soccer and is a distinct channel.
+Primary coverage in 2015 is on Fox Soccer Plus (FSP).
+FSP is the subscription counterpart to the former Fox Soccer channel and is a distinct channel.
 (Do not assume if you used to get Fox Soccer that you necessarily get FSP, too.
 You may or you may not.)
-FSP carries 2 to 4 live matches per week and frequent repeats.
+FSP carries 2 to 4 live and tape delayed matches per week and frequent repeats.
 FSP is an additional charge on most cable systems.
-On some it is $14.99 per month, on others including Time Warner cable it is part of a package of sports channels priced at $8.99 a month (may vary slightly by area).
+On some (e.g. DirecTV) it is $14.99 per month, on others including Time Warner cable it is part of a package of sports channels priced at $8.99 a month (may vary slightly by area).
 It is available to customers of some cable companies including DirecTV*, DISH, Verizon FiOS, AT&T U-verse, most Time Warner Cable and Brighthouse systems, Cox, Cablevision, BlueRidge, Bendbroadband, SureWest, FullChannel, Frontier, RCN cable, and others.
 About 65% of US homes can receive FSP.
-FSP will carry some finals live (others will be FS2, see below).
-FSP will have the 2014 Grand Final live.
-FSP will also carry the AFL Winners highlight show produced by Foxtel in Australia each week.
+FSP will carry some finals live (others will be on FS2 or tape delayed, see below).
+FSP (only) will have the 2015 Grand Final live.
+FSP will also carry the AFL highlight show each week.
 FSP has a contract running through the end of the 2016 AFL season.
 See our TV schedules page for the latest schedules.
 Should Fox convert FSP to another Fox channel or eliminate it, it is probable that the AFL will land on another Fox channel in the future.
 Based on Fox statements, we only know that Fox has not made any decision public.

-*DirecTV customers (only) should note that matches to do not originate in high definition (HD) are not aired on the FSP-HD feed (ch.
+*DirecTV customers (only) should note that matches not originating in high definition (HD) are not aired on the FSP-HD feed (ch.
 621.1) on that service.
 These are flagged on our TV schedules page each week with HD or SD codes.

 There are live and repeats of AFL coverage also on...

-TSN Canada (TSN2 and TSN,ca) (nationally in Canada) carries two matches per week on TSN2; with one live and the other delayed most weeks.
-Some matches and all highlight programs are then available on demand on TSN.ca, Full matches are available on a delayed basis for only for 48 hours following the match start time.
+TSN Canada (TSN2, TSN1, and TSN.ca) (nationally in Canada) carries two matches per week on TSN2; with one live and the other delayed most weeks.
+Highlight programs are available on TSN.ca.
 TSN2 is available on many cable and satellite systems in Canada.
-The matches aired on TSN2 and TSN.ca may be different than those aired in the USA.
+The matches aired on TSN2 and TSN may be different than those aired in the USA.
 Occasionally matches appear on TSN1 but so far nothing on TSN3, TSN4, or TSN5.
 TSN has a contract running through the 2016 season.
 Coverage of the Grand Final will be live on TSN2 as it has been for the past several seasons.

-Fans on the extreme west coast of North America and in Hawaii may be able to access the Australian Broadcasting Company's Australia Plus Television (A+ TV) (Formerly Australia Network.
+Fans on the west coast of North America and in Hawaii may be able to access the Australian Broadcasting Company's Australia Plus Television (A+ TV) (Formerly Australia Network.
 A+ TV was launched on 9/28/14, following the Australian government's decision to end funding for the Australia Network.)
 A+ TV has said it will provide live coverage of 5 or more AFL games per week.
-This games are available "free to air" (FTA) on the Intelsat-18 satellite however a large pointable dish and clear western horizon is required.
+The games are available "free to air" (FTA) on the Intelsat-18 satellite however a large pointable dish and clear western horizon is required.
 Reception west of the Rocky mountains may be possible but difficult due to the low angle of the satellites on the horizon and the weak signal.
-Access in Hawaii is possible with 3 ft diameter dishes.
-For more information and schedules see the ABC web site.
+Access in Hawaii may be possible with 1.5 to 3 ft diameter dishes.
+For more information and schedules see the A+ TV web site.
 For more information on FTA satellite reception see the links below.
-As far as we know, the Australia Network is not available on any US or Canadian cable or satellite system nor is distribution planned.
+As far as we know, the A+ TV is not available on any US or Canadian cable or satellite system nor is distribution planned.

 Redistribution of the content of this site is not allowed except by prior permission except for limited quotes for journalistic purposes only and with proper credit.
 You cannot forward material from this site to a mailing list, BBS, or listserv without prior permission.
 You must ask our permission before re-posting the information herein on the web or distributing it via other means.
 Links back to this site or its content are permitted including links to our RSS feeds and via service links.
 Any other use, in whole or in part, without prior permission, is prohibited.
 All trademarks acknowledged.
 Comments by users are solely their opinions and may not represent the views of AFANA or our advertisers, sponsors, partners, or affiliates.
 User submissions may be edited or removed for compliance with our terms and conditions.
 AFANA is an editorially independent organization.